sumirer/MenuGUI/README.md

 Command
 ----------

-  you can use this pluin by command.
+  you can use this pluin's command.

   `/gshop`   Permission: OP    use: open admin Edit page.